SAP-samples/teched2022-IN261/exercises/ex5/README.md

 ## Exercise 5.2 Consume and explore events in Queue Consumer

-After completing these steps you will have consumed events using the Queue Consumer from the second broker in the Event Mesh, meaning that the events got forwarded in your Mesh
+After completing these steps you will have consumed events using the Queue Consumer from the second broker in the Event Mesh, meaning that the events got forwarded in your Mesh and have ended up in your queue based on the queue subscription.

-1. Go to your Queue Consumer
+1. Go to your Queue Consumer if it is still open and click on Disconnect - in case that it is not open any more, restart it

-2. Click Disconnect

 3. Go to Advanced Event Mesh